FLAMEGPU/FLAMEGPU2-docs/src/guide/3-behaviour-definition/1-defining-agent-functions.rst

   .. code-tab:: cpp

-    // Define a function for subtracting two ingtegers which can be called inside agent functions, or in host code FLAMEGPU_HOST_DEVICE_FUNCTION int subtract(int a, int b) {
+    // Define a function for subtracting two integers which can be called inside agent functions, or in host code FLAMEGPU_HOST_DEVICE_FUNCTION int subtract(int a, int b) {
       return a - b;
     }